-There is no upper limit on how much you can borrow when it comes to bridging finance for land.
-The ambitious projects aren’t unusual in this market, meaning that bridge land loans can easily reach eight figures.
+The ambitious projects aren’t unusual in this market, meaning that land bridge loans can easily reach eight figures.
 If you have the right project and the right profile, lenders will generally be happy to borrow very significant amounts.

 When it comes to the specifics of how much you can borrow, things are more nuanced.
 What you can borrow will depend on:

-- If you are buying land to develop commercial or residential property
+If you are buying land to develop commercial or residential property (see more about our property bridging loans here).

-- How you plan to exit the loan
+How you plan to exit the land bridging loan

-Knowing which lenders to approach can be a challenge if you are operating alone, especially if you need to borrow significant amounts.
-Land loan lenders tend to have preferences for certain types of projects or development, but it’s not always clear what these are until you’re well into explaining what you want to buy and your plans.
-As a result, it’s easy to waste valuable time approaching multiple lenders, only to find they aren’t particularly interested in your type of project or can't consider the kind of land you want to buy.
+Knowing which lenders to approach for land bridging loans can be a challenge if you are operating alone, especially if you need to borrow significant amounts.
+Land bridge loan lenders tend to have preferences for certain types of projects or development, but it’s not always clear what these are until you’re well into explaining what you want to buy and your plans.
+As a result, it’s easy to waste valuable time approaching multiple land bridge loan lenders, only to find they aren’t particularly interested in your type of project or can't consider the kind of land you want to buy.

 Maintaining speed – especially if you want to buy sought-after land – is critical.
 The speed with which you can access bridging finance for land is often the difference between a successful deal and one that falls through at the eleventh hour.
 Working with a partner like Enness, who has the right contacts to finance even high-value land purchases, will be crucial in your success.